About the Pathology Service

 Founded in 1896, our department was one of the first of its kind in the United States.
 One hundred years later, we became the world's first completely subspecialized pathology service.
 Each organ system has a dedicated pathology team of specialists, who work with their clinical counterparts to improve patient care, teaching and research productivity.

-Chief of Pathology David N. Louis, MD, an authority on the molecular genetics and pathology of nervous-system tumors, leads a team of about 90 faculty, 800 employees and 50 residents and clinical fellows.
+Chief of Pathology David N. Louis, MD, an authority on the molecular genetics and pathology of nervous-system tumors, leads a team of nearly 100 faculty, 800 employees and 50 residents and clinical fellows.
 Our annual budget exceeds $120 million, and each year we perform approximately:

 - 10 million clinical laboratory tests

 - 80,000 surgical specimens

 The Pathology Service is organized into six divisions.
 Anatomic and Molecular Pathology, Laboratory and Molecular Medicine, the Center for Integrated Diagnostics, Informatics, Education, and Research.